 The globe-shaped bulbs glow in 360 degrees and house 2 full-color spectrum LED lights.
 Geek My Tree GlowBalls magically turns any Christmas tree into an animated light show filled with thousands of different variations.

-Simply hang the Animated GlowBalls on any 6-8 foot Christmas tree and plug them in.
+You can hang on any 6-8 foot Christmas tree the Animated GlowBalls and plug them in.
 It comes preloaded with 16 effects / patterns right out of the box that loop or for more options, you can control them with your smartphone.

 Status: OUT OF BUSINESS